Stanislav, Kherson Oblast: Geography

-The Village is located on the right bank of the Dnieper–Bug estuary.
+The village is located on the right bank of the Dnieper–Bug estuary.

 History

-Until 18 July, 2020, Stanislav belonged to Bilozerka Raion.
+Until 18 July 2020, Stanislav belonged to Bilozerka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Bilozerka Raion was merged into Kherson Raion.

-Stanislav came under Russian occupation during the 2022 Russian Invasion of Ukraine.
-On November 10, Ukrainian forces liberated the town.
+Stanislav came under Russian occupation during the Russian invasion of Ukraine.
+On November 10, during the 2022 Kherson counteroffensive, Ukrainian forces liberated the town.

+Due to its location on the coast of the Dnieper–Bug estuary, Stanislav remains a front line settlement, and has been subjected to Russian shelling.